toteph42/ident_switch/README.md

 ![](https://img.shields.io/packagist/dt/toteph42/ident_switch.svg)

 ---------------------------------------------------------
-# I created this fork, since oroginal plugin is very long not been maintained.
+## I created this fork, since original plugin is very long not been maintained.
 Feel free to submit any issues or commits you have and I'll try to fix / implent them.
 ---------------------------------------------------------

 This plugin allows users to switch between different accounts (including remote) in single Roundcube session like this: